 Down syndrome occurs when a baby is born with an extra (third) copy of chromosome 21.
 It is a genetic condition and is not an illness or a disease.

 Like everyone, people with Down syndrome vary in appearance, ability and personality.
-But there are some health problems many people with Down syndrome can share.
+But some health problems are common to many people with Down syndrome.

 What causes Down syndrome?

 People with Down syndrome have an extra chromosome 21 in their body cells.
-Having this extra chromosone happens by chance - not because of anything parents have done.
+Having this extra chromosome happens by chance — not because of anything parents have done.

 Health problems for people with Down syndrome

-If you have Down syndrome, you may have a higher chance of some health problems than other people.
-You may also have lower immunity.
-This means you may get sick more often especially in early childhood.
+People with Down syndrome may have a higher chance of some health problems than other people.
+They may also have lower immunity which means you may get sick more often especially in early childhood.

 Everyone with Down syndrome has some degree of learning difficulty.
-You may need speech and language therapy to help you speak clearly.
+They may need speech and language therapy to help them to speak clearly.

-Regular checks may be required for health problems including your teeth development.
+Regular checks may be required for health problems including teeth development.

-There are many people with Down syndrome who are happy, healthy and leading independent lives but you may need more support to help you achieve the kind of life that most people take for granted.
+Many people with Down syndrome are happy, healthy and lead independent lives.
+However, they may need more support to help achieve the kind of life that most people take for granted.